ijesonchen/JesonNote/gitpages/src/ubuntu-linux-note.md

 -r file exists and is readable by the current process.
 -w file exists and is writable by the current process.
 -x file exists and is executable by the current process.

+例如：
+if [ -f xxx ]; then
+  echo file xxx exists
+else
+  echo file xxx not exist
+fi

+if [ ! -f xxx ]; then
+  echo file xxx not exist
+fi
 ```
 ### 带参数脚本